celtic426/blog/_posts/2018-10-16-multiple-ssh-keys.md

 ### Add keys to your system

-*The 'ssh-add' command activates the keys on your system.*
+*The 'ssh-add' command activates a key on your system.*

 1. (Optional) You can delete all previous cached keys with `ssh-add -D`.
-2. To activate the first key on your system: `ssh-add ~/.ssh/id_rsa_primary`.
+2. To activate the first key on your system: `ssh-add -K ~/.ssh/id_rsa_primary`.
-3. Repeat for second account: `ssh-add ~/.ssh/id_rsa_secondary`.
+3. Repeat for second account: `ssh-add -K ~/.ssh/id_rsa_secondary`.
 4. You can confirm they have been added with `ssh-add -l`.

 ```terminal